YashdalfTheGray/talks/typescript/notes.md

 }
 ```

-## Importing modules and typing files
+## Importing Modules and Typings Files

 All of these typings are great but it would be an immense pain if we were using a library in our code and we had to write the typings ourselves.
 Luckily most libraries either have typings that they export like `aws-sdk` or types that are maintained under the `@types` namespace on NPM like `@types/lodash`.